maxhr/create-near-app/templates/shared/README.md

 Quick Start
 ===========

-To run this project locally:

-1. Prerequisites: Make sure you've installed [Node.js] ≥ 12
-2. Install dependencies: `npm install`
-3. Run locally: `npm start`.
-This will deploy your contract on testnet with dev account, and run a development server for frontend.
+If you have a frontend, run `npm start`.
+This will run a dev server.

-Now you'll have a local development environment backed by the NEAR TestNet!

-Go ahead and play with the app and the code.
-As you make code changes, the app will automatically reload.
+To build your contract: `npm run build:contract`.

+To build both frontend and contract: `npm run build`

 Exploring The Code
 ==================